adaltas/node-nikita/docs/content/usages/schema.md

 The configuration schema validates the [configuration properties](/current/action/config) provided to an action.

-While defining a schema is optional, all the action available Nikita define an shema.
-It is used for validation but it also provide additionnal functionnalities such a default value and coercion.
+While defining a schema is optional, all the actions available Nikita define a schema.
+It is used for validation but it also provides additional functionalities such as a default value and coercion.
 An action can also partially or fully inherit from the properties of other actions.
 Nikita unifies the declaration of configuration properties using the `schema` metadata property.
-When the action properties doesn't conform with the schema, the action is rejected with the `NIKITA_SCHEMA_VALIDATION_CONFIG` error.
+When the action properties don't conform with the schema, the action is rejected with the `NIKITA_SCHEMA_VALIDATION_CONFIG` error.

-A schema is defined using the [JSON Schema](https://ajv.js.org/json-schema.html) specfication.
-Literally it is a JavaScript object with validation keywords.
+A schema is defined using the [JSON Schema](https://ajv.js.org/json-schema.html) specification.
+Literally, it is a JavaScript object with validation keywords.
 Internally, Nikita uses the [Ajv](https://ajv.js.org/) library.

 ## Basic schema definition